andyr0id/PyPD/README.md

 ## Documentation

 There is none (yet)!
-Check out the examples folder and the unit tests, but the usage should be pretty straight-forward.
+The code is fully commented and you can also check out the examples folder and the unit tests.
+The usage should be pretty straight-forward.